bregman-arie/devops-exercises/README.md

 <details>
 <summary>You check the health of your elasticsearch cluster and it's red.
 What does it mean?
 What can cause the status to be yellow instead of green?</summary><br><b>

 Red means some data is unavailable in your cluster.
-Some shards of your indices are unassinged.
+Some shards of your indices are unassigned.
 There are some other states for the cluster.
 Yellow means that you have unassigned shards in the cluster.
 You can be in this state if you have single node and your indices have replicas.
 Green means that all shards in the cluster are assigned to nodes and your cluster is healthy.